TL;DR: Best OpenClaw Search Providers

 Tavily is an AI-optimized search API designed specifically for LLMs and agent research workflows.

 Unlike Brave or Perplexity which return standard search result fields, Tavily is built from the ground up for agents: clean JSON responses, automatic answer extraction, and full article content instead of raw snippets.
-The tavily-search skill is one of the most widely used in the OpenClaw community for web research, fact-checking, and real-time information retrieval.
+Tavily works both as a native web_search provider and as explicit plugin tools (tavily_search and tavily_extract) for when you need Tavily-specific controls.
 Tavily's free tier includes 1,000 searches per month.
-Integration happens through a skill install rather than a native tools.web.search.provider setting, which means it layers on top of your existing setup rather than replacing it.

 {